Talks & Events

 Create London, The Rose Lipman Building, EAST, London

-In conversation presented at The Rose Lipman Building in partnership with East London arts agency, Create London
+Presented at The Rose Lipman Building in partnership with East London arts agency Create London.

 Daisuke Ohba